 Table of Contents

 In the past, the color black was perceived as a grim color and was associated with evil omens, darkness, and death.
 But in today’s world, such superstitions have diminished, leaving black as one of the most popular colors for celebrations, festivities, and even weddings.
-It is desired for its formal look, and has become a trendy alternative to pristine, white hues.

 Recent times have witnessed an upsurge in black themed weddings, and black wedding gowns.
 Brides who opt for these inky dresses want to break away from conventional norms and go for a contemporary look.
 Black gowns are non-traditional and represent the bride’s distinct character and style.
 Brides who want a bold, sensual, sophisticated, and classy look, prefer black wedding gowns over other colors.

 In this article, we will be exploring the origins of the black wedding gown, the different shades of black gowns, themed weddings, and a few practical tips for pulling off a black wedding dress.

 To understand the meaning of a black wedding dress, we need to contrast it with the white gown.

 A white dress represents the traditional values associated with women.
 Some would argue that some of these are outdated in modern times.
 These include:

 A black dress, on the other hand, represents different concepts: